 - Identify the biological components of motivation, learning, emotion and memory

 Upon completing a bachelor’s degree, students will likely need to work toward a doctoral degree in order to practice as a clinical psychologist.
-The Bureau of Labor Statistics notes two options for doctoral-level studies: a PhD in psychology or a Doctor of Psychology (PsyD) degree.
+The Bureau of Labor Statistics notes two options for doctoral-level studies: a PhD in psychology; and a Doctor of Psychology (PsyD) degree.

 Is a Career in Clinical Psychology Right for You?